licentia88/Sql2Json/README.md

 #**SAMPLE USAGE**

-** Install-Package Microsoft.Data.SqlClient -Version 2.0.0**
+**you also need to install SqlDataClient from nuget for the library to work ** **Install-Package Microsoft.Data.SqlClient -Version 2.0.0**
-* Note: Create a static variable in startup.cs you also need to install SqlDataClient from nuget for the library to work *
+* Note: Create a static variable in startup.cs